sinclairzx81/smoke/packages/smoke-node/readme.md

 ## Build

-This repository contains both Node and Hub projects as well as a Workbench project that can be used to test the smoke client and server ends.
+This repository contains both Node and Hub projects as well as a Workbench project that can be used to test and script around the smoke Node and Hub.

 To build locally.